 Truthfully, we only designated separate rooms for those things because we could.
 There was so much space that we literally didn't know what to do with it all.
 Nevertheless, it all had to get paid for - every last square foot, used or unused.
 Money down the drain.

-We needed a house maybe half of that size – perhaps only a quarter if we were feeling like a close-knit family.
+Sometime around 2015 or 2016, we realized that we needed a house maybe half of that size – perhaps with only a quarter of the footage if we were feeling like a close-knit family.
 A kitchen / nook, a couple bedrooms and a family room would have provided more than enough space for us to live in perfect luxury.

 Who truly NEEDS a 2000 square foot house?
 Probably not many.